jbakse/site_builder/content/plan_template.md

 ### Plan
-*indvidually, 5 minutes*
+*individually, 5 minutes*

-Scroll through this weeks homework and tag posts as you like.
+Scroll through this weeks homework and note posts as you like.

 *groups, 5 minutes*